 Explanation:

-In this example, we demonstrate the free function works with the malloc function.
-First, we declare integer pointer *ptr, and then we allocate the memory to this pointer variable by using the malloc function.
-After that, ptr is pointing to the uninitialized memory block of 5 integers.
-After allocating the memory, we use the free function to destroy this allocated memory.
-When we try to print the value, which is pointed by the ptr, we get a garbage value, which means that memory is deallocated.
+In this instance, we showcase the functionality of the free function in conjunction with the malloc function.
+Initially, we define an integer pointer *ptr, and proceed to assign memory to this pointer variable using the malloc function.
+Subsequently, ptr is directed towards the uninitialized memory block containing 5 integers.
+Following the memory allocation, we employ the free function to release this allocated memory.
+Upon attempting to display the value pointed to by ptr, we encounter a random value, indicating that the memory has been deallocated.

 C++ Free Function Example with Calloc

-Let us take an example to illustrate the free function with Calloc in C++.
+Let's consider an example to demonstrate the use of the free function with Calloc in C++.

 Example